-Pulling a trailer weighing more than the recommended maximum gross weight may cause engine and transmission overheating, and also possible hitch failure.
+Pulling a trailer weighing more than the recommended maximum gross weight may and transmission cause engine overheating, and also possible hitch failure.

 Pulling a trailer over long distances is considered as a "severe operating condition" for the vehicle and therefore, power plant requires more frequent servicing.